 Main Article Content

-Objective: Cervical cancer is the third most common type of cancer among women in Oman.
-Although it can be detected early in the premalignant stages, there is as yet no national program for cervical cancer screening.
-This study aimed to estimate the prevalence of cytological abnormalities in Papanicolaou (Pap) smears and related risk factors among Omani women.
-Methods: A cross-sectional study was conducted from March to December 2019 at the gynecology and family medicine clinics of Khoula Hospital and Sultan Qaboos University Hospital in Muscat.
-All asymptomatic Omani women aged between 21–65 years were included.
-Data regarding the participants’ sociodemographic characteristics and known risk factors were collected using a selfreported sheet.
-Pap smears were performed and the results reported by a cytotechnologist and histopathologist.
+Objectives: This study aimed to estimate the prevalence of cytological abnormalities in Papanicolaou (Pap) smears and related risk factors among Omani women.
+Methods: A cross-sectional study was conducted from March to September 2019 at the gynaecology and family medicine clinics of Khoula Hospital and Sultan Qaboos University Hospital in Muscat.
+All asymptomatic Omani women aged between 21 and 65 years were included.
+Data regarding the participants’ sociodemographic characteristics and known risk factors were collected using a self-reported sheet.
+Pap smears were performed and the results were reported by a cytotechnologist and histopathologist.
 Results: A total of 442 women participated in the study (response rate: 100%).
 The mean age was 39.0 ± 9.7 years old.
 The prevalence of cervical cytological abnormalities was 3.7%.
-There was a significant association between human papillomavirus (HPV) infection and cervical cell abnormalities ( p = 0.017); however, there was no link with hormonal contraception use, pregnancy before the age of 17 years or parity ( p >0.050 each).
-Conclusions: The prevalence of cervical cell abnormalities in Oman was similar to that observed in Arab countries and relatively low in comparison to findings from Western countries.
+There was a significant association between human papillomavirus (HPV) infection and cervical cell abnormalities ( P = 0.017); however, there was no link with hormonal contraception use, pregnancy before the age of 17 years or parity (P >0.050 each).
+Conclusion: The prevalence of cervical cell abnormalities in Oman was similar to that observed in Arab countries and relatively low in comparison to findings from Western countries.
 A screening program should be implemented at the primary care level.
-Moreover, the findings of this study highlight the need for a future vaccination program against HPV infections.
+The findings of this study also highlighted the need for a future vaccination program against HPV infections.

-Keywords: Cervical Cancer; Screening; Cytological Abnormalities; Pap Smear; Human Papillomavirus; Oman.
+Keywords: Cervical Cancer; Screening; Pap Smear; Human Papillomavirus; Oman.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.